justinmahar/simple-form-submit/README.md

 const gformActionUrl =
   "https://docs.google.com/forms/d/e/abcdefgh12345678-abcdefgh/formResponse";

-// Replace the name attribute with your form's const emailFormField = {
+// Replace the name attribute with your form field's const emailFormData = {
   nameAttribute: "emailAddress",
   value: "test@example.com"
 };

-// Replace the name attribute with your form's const messageFormField = {
+// Replace the name attribute with your form field's const messageFormData = {
   nameAttribute: "entry.12345678901",
   value: "Hello!
 This is my message."
 };

-// You can have as many form fields as you'd like! const formFields = [emailFormField, messageFormField];
+// You can have as many form data objects as you'd like! const formDatas = [emailFormData, messageFormData];

-gformsSubmit(gformActionUrl, formFields)
+gformsSubmit(gformActionUrl, formDatas)
   .then(() => {
     console.log("Sent!");
   })